-He selected a pair with a pearl at the end of a gold chain with European style ear lobe hook, real gold not platted.
+He selected a pair with a pearl at the end of a gold chain.
+It had European style ear lobe hooks; real gold not platted.
 The saleslady opened the case with her little key and handed them to him.
 He held one up to my left earlobe, our first contact, just a brush, my ear and neck yearned for further caress.

-He insisted I take off the jade studs and try them on.
+He told me to take off the jade earrings and try on the pearl ones.
 I obeyed.
-My hands shook as I sought the ear lobe holes as I stared down at my husband's Christmas present, laid skewed on the glass counter.
+My hands shook as I sought the ear lobe holes while I stared down at my husband's Christmas present, laid skewed on the glass counter.

-On, they caressed my neck as if his touch when I moved.
+On, they caressed my neck as if they were his touch when I moved.
 Looking in the mirror my neck stood even longer.
 I scrunched down.

 I straightened up, a posture rarely taken, especially in the pumps I was wearing.

-"Your neck is beautiful, no exquisite, the nape enticing.
+"Your neck’s beautiful, no exquisite, the nape enticing.
 The earrings make it all more so."

 Maybe Dad’s right; I’m a swan, not an ugly duck.

 He insisted on buying them.
-I complained I didn’t know him, they were too expensive.
-He replied he was purchasing them to please himself, not me.
+I complained I didn’t know him; they were too expensive.
+He replied he was purchasing them to please himself.
 I was thrilled.

-Back on the Mall esplanade he asked for my phone number.
-I gave it to him but in doing said to call during the week day, not needing to explain.
-He wrote it down in a little leather note book, I told him I had to leave.
+Back on the Mall esplanade, he asked for my phone number.
+I gave it to him but said to call during a weekday.
+With my wedding ring, I didn’t need to explain.
+He wrote it down in a little leather notebook.
+I told him I had to leave.
 He said he would call.
-A white lie I assumed.
+A white lie, I assumed.
 With earrings swaying and caressing my neck I walked taller than usual, erect in my pumps, elated.
 I didn’t look back but felt the presence of his gaze until I rounded the corner.

 Author Notes: A 7 year itch begins with kids in school, society sexual revolution and husband's swinging suggestion.
 A strange man enters and skews a life projection.